kubernetes/minikube/site/content/en/docs/commands/profile.md

 ### Options

 ```
+  -d, --detailed        If true, returns a detailed list of profiles.
   -l, --light           If true, returns list of profiles faster by skipping validating the status of the cluster.
   -o, --output string   The output format.
 One of 'json', 'table' (default "table")
 ```